Jack Beatty

-Jack J. Beatty (born May 15, 1945) is a writer, senior editor of The Atlantic, and news analyst for On Point, the national NPR news program.
+Jack J. Beatty (born May 15, 1945) is an American writer, senior editor of The Atlantic, and news analyst for On Point, the national NPR news program.

+Early life

-Born and raised in the Dorchester neighborhood of Boston, Beatty attended Boston Latin School, Boston State College, and the University of Massachusetts Boston.
+Beatty was born and raised in the Dorchester neighborhood of Boston, Massachusetts.

+He attended Boston Latin School, Boston State College, and the University of Massachusetts, Boston.
 He lives in Hanover, New Hampshire.

+Career

+Beatty joined The Atlantic Monthly in 1983 as a senior editor.
+He previously worked as a book reviewer for Newsweek and as the literary editor of The New Republic.

+In addition to editing many of The Atlantic's major nonfiction pieces, Beatty was also in charge of the book-review section.
+Beatty also wrote for the magazine himself, including on travel.

+Beatty's 1992 biography of James Michael Curley was nominated for a National Book Critics' Circle award.
+His book Colossus: How the Corporation Changed America was commissioned by the Alfred P. Sloan Foundation.